 131st Street/Main Street

 Cross traffic access at US 31 and 131st Street/Main Street reopened on Sept.
 12. One lane of traffic is open eastbound and westbound as crews continue work on the roundabout interchange.
 Motorists should note that 131st Street/Main Street will be closed east of Pennsylvania Street, as the City of Carmel is expected to soon begin construction in this area.
 Therefore, motorists traveling eastbound across the new 131st Street/Main Street bridge must turn onto Pennsylvania Street.
-While motorists will be able to cross US 31 at this location beginning in the fall, direct access to northbound or southbound US 31 will not be restored until the US 31 closure ends (expected before Thanksgiving).
+While motorists will be able to cross US 31 at this location, direct access to US 31 will not be restored until the US 31 closure ends (expected before Thanksgiving).

 Hospital access during the US 31 closure